aronbeal/postman-utils/README.md

 ## Development

+Initial setup: `pnpm install`.
-To build the output: `npm run build`.
+To build the output: `pnpm build`.
-To test the output: `npm run test`
+To test the output: `pnpm test`
-To build the output interactively, watching for changes: `npm run watch build` TODO
+To serve the built output locally at <http://localhost:9999>: `pnpm serve`.
+This URL can be then use in a task such as **Environment: DEV** in the URL bar.
+That setup endpoint will store the built script results locally for later reuse in the rest of the collection.
+This approach is for when you need to make modifications to utils, not necessarily when the endpoints need modification.

+TODO

 ## Deployment
-To build (from module root):
-- `npm run build`
-- Edit your Postman Hebbia environment, and set the value of `reserved.gist_url ` to be
-- Change your env file to  to [this gist](https://gist.github.com/abeal-hottomali/4f9aef55db4047c0f2bdad0acfdbad76)
-- Run Postman to test changes.
+TODO